 “But now I know that it’s completely possible for a migraine to knock you off your feet,” she shares.
 “I understand her pain a lot better and can empathize more.”

-As a child, migraines would send Lauren’s mom (Kathleen) retreating to her bedroom for long periods of time, sometimes for three whole days.
+As a child, migraine would send Lauren’s mom (Kathleen) retreating to her bedroom for long periods of time, sometimes for three whole days.
 Lauren used to think she was just being dramatic, and she developed a bit of resentment.
-But this all changed when Lauren started getting migraines.
+But this all changed when Lauren started experiencing attacks too.

 “The negative feelings quickly dissipated,” Lauren says.
 “I realized my mom was pushing through as much as possible and she’s incredibly strong.”